Housing & Dining Services

 The Resident Assistant-Special Projects (RA-SP) is a live-in student staff member in University Housing, Housing & Dining Services.
-The RA-SPs assists in supporting the University Housing mission: “We strive to create vibrant and inclusive communities throughout students’ on campus housing experience which enhance learning, personal and social growth, and global engagement”.
+The RA-SP assists in supporting the University Housing mission: “We strive to create vibrant and inclusive communities throughout students’ on campus housing experience which enhance learning, personal and social growth, and global engagement”.
 RAs also support Colorado State University’s Principles of Community: Inclusion, Integrity, Respect, Service, and Social Justice.
-RA-SPs are expected to present information to incoming students, help process summer mail, provide excellent customer service and assist residents with: transition, multicultural competence, learning, and ethical decision making.
+RA-SPs are expected to present information to incoming students, provide excellent customer service and assist residents with: transition, multicultural competence, learning, and ethical decision making.

-Under the general supervision of the Ram Orientation Assistant Residence Director (ARD), Community Desk Manager, and Summer Housing and Special Events Coordinator, the RA-SP will have responsibility in daily HDS presentations, community development, safety & security within the residence hall, and serving as a resource to the residents.
+Under the general supervision of the Ram Orientation Residence Director (RD), and Community Desk Manager, the RA-SP will have responsibility in daily HDS presentations, community development, safety & security within the residence hall, and serving as a resource to the residents.
 This position is designed to enrich and support Colorado State University through various activities relating to our Ram Orientation Housing program.
-RA-SPs will provide information and programs, be a resource for students and guests, ensure building safety, and present the positive spirit of Colorado State University.
+RA-SPs will provide information and programs, be a resource for students their support systems, ensure building safety, and present the positive spirit of Colorado State University.

 Diversity and Inclusion

-- Provide information to students and guests through bulletin boards, postings, and informal contact.
+6. Provide information to students and their support systems through bulletin boards, postings, and informal contact.